skoczen/polytester/README.md

 Polytester works with any testing framework that runs in the shell (yo, that's pretty much everything on earth), and ships with extra-special support for lots of common frameworks including django, jasmine, karma, and more.

 Polytester was built by [Steven Skoczen](http://stevenskoczen.com) at [BuddyUp](http://buddyup.org).
-If you're in school could use a buddy, check us out!
+If you're in school, and could use a study buddy, check us out!

 > NOTE:  Polytester is being built via [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html), so as of January 23, 2015 (two days in), `--ci` and `--failfast` have yet to be implemented.
 >